How do you know when you are ovulating? What are the typical ovulation symptoms and signs?

 Directly prior to ovulation cervical fluid will increase greatly and the mucus will be semi-transparent, slippery, with the consistency of "raw egg white."
 This is your most fertile period and ovulation will take place at about this time.

 If you find that your cervical mucus is not reaching the "raw egg white" stage, you may want to try a lubricant like Pre-Seed.
 Pre-Seed is the only truly sperm friendly lubricant currently on the market, and many people have found success in getting pregnant while using it.
 If you have concerns about the quantity of quality of your cervical mucus, there is a natural supplement called FertileCM that can help with this issue.
 FertileCM helps to improve mucus quantity and quality while also strengthening the uterine lining for implantation of the embryo.

-However, finding fertile strechy cervical mucus in and by itself does not necessaily mean that you ovulated.
-Mucus is made strechy by the estrogen hormone which normally rises before ovulation.
-However, there are many circumstances where estrogen can be elevated without ovulation, the most important one being women who have PCOS Polycystic Ovary syndrome.
-These women often don't ovulate but they can observe strechy egg-white cervical mucus (EWCM).
+However, finding fertile stretchy cervical mucus in and by itself does not necessarily mean that you ovulated.
+Mucus is made stretchy by the estrogen hormone which normally rises before ovulation.
+However, there are many circumstances where estrogen can be elevated without ovulation, the most important one being women who have PCOS, or polycystic ovary syndrome.
+These women often don't ovulate but they can observe stretchy egg-white cervical mucus.